USRSE/usrse.github.io/README.md

 in hand with a strong growth and reliance on software written or customized to solve research problems.
 This in turn is driving dialog around opportunities

-  * to improve the development of
+  * to improve the development of, and

-and

-  * incentivize useful sharing, curation and ongoing maintenance of
+  * to incentivize useful sharing, curation and ongoing maintenance of

 research software artefacts and related knowledge.